pinefoambath/pinefoambath/README.md

 ### Hi, I’m Andrea 🙂

-I’m a self-taught developer with a background in psychology.
 I enjoy learning programming languages and frameworks and have:

 * 👩🏽‍💻 Created several full stack Ruby on Rails web apps, such as [Track My Cruise](http://www.trackmycruise.com) a retrospective marine weather API service for sailors, and [Boat BnB](https://airbnb-pinefoambath.herokuapp.com), an AirBnB-style boat rental prototype